jonbstanley/Tek405xEmulator/README.md

 ---

-For details of releases and what is new see <a href="https://github.com/Twilight-Logic/Tek405xEmulator/blob/master/Releases.md">Releases.md</a>.
+For details of releases including bug fixes and what is new see <a href="https://github.com/Twilight-Logic/Tek405xEmulator/blob/master/Releases.md">Releases.md</a>.

 ---